-- Agreeing, to the position of Chair i) - Agreeing to a set of Rules and Procedure ii) - Surviving the bitterly divisive summer of last year iii) - Surviving the determined attempts of the UK Unionist iv) - Party to undermine these Talks from day one. - Surviving the blatant disregard by certain parties of v) of the confidentiality of these Talks. - Surviving the external attempts by Republicans and the internal vi) force the PUP and UDP out of attempts by the DUP and the UK Unionists to these Talks.
+- ii) Agreeing to a set of Rules and Procedure - iii) Surviving the bitterly divisive summer of last year - iv) Surviving the determined attempts of the UK Unionist Party to undermine these Talks from day one. - v) Surviving the blatant disregard by certain parties of of the confidentiality of these Talks.

-Surviving the lack of any serious attempt on behalf of the Ulster Unionist vii) Party to reach an accommodation on item 2 of the Opening Agenda.
+vii) Surviving the lack of any serious attempt on behalf of the Ulster Unionist Party to reach an accommodation on item 2 of the Opening Agenda.